skalyaanamoorthy/PSLMs/README.md

  `git lfs pull`

+You do not need to extract the zip files in data to run the notebooks.
+However, you will need to extract the msas.zip to compute features, if desired.
+Precomputed features are included in the data folder.

 Next, you need to create the environment. **If you do not have root permissions (ability to sudo) you should use conda, as it will make future steps faster and easier.
 Otherwise you can use VirtualEnv**.

 To install with conda, you might need to `module load anaconda` and/or `module load python` first: